maoow/Fillit/README.md

     ./fillit source_file

 ##  Description
-     The fillit program take a list of tetriminos
+     The fillit program take a list of tetriminos and organized them in the optimal space disposition to fill the smallest square using all tetriminos.

 ##  Format of the tetriminos list
      The tetriminos list should be a file of 1 >= x >= 26 tetriminos